-Timely & effective care measures
+Timely & effective care

 Process of care measures reported under the Hospital Inpatient Quality Reporting (IQR) and Outpatient Quality Reporting (OQR) programs

 The measures of timely and effective care (also known as “process of care” measures) show

 - The percentage of hospital patients who got treatments known to get the best results for certain common, serious medical conditions or surgical procedures.

 - How quickly hospitals treat patients who come to the hospital with certain medical emergencies, and